duliodenis/slappylock/README.md

-# slappylock
+# Slappy Lock
-A Pop the Lock Clone written in Swift 2 using SpriteKit.
+A [Pop the Lock](https://itunes.apple.com/us/app/pop-the-lock/id979100082) iOS 9 Clone written in Swift 2 using SpriteKit.

+### Licensing
+Slappy Lock is licensed under [the MIT License](https://github.com/duliodenis/slappylock/blob/master/LICENSE).

+### Support or Contact
+Visit [ddApps.co](http://ddapps.co) to see more.